ArmedGuy/discourse_sso_node/README.md

 ```

-At last, to produce the query string that is to be sent back to Discourse, do:
+Then, to produce the query string that is to be sent back to Discourse, do:
 ```javascript
 var userparams = {
 	// Required, will throw exception otherwise